TheUnsolvedDev/JaxStormer/DeepLearning/6_Alexnet/README.md

 The `Dataset` class is responsible for loading and preprocessing the dataset.
 It scales the dataset features to a range of [0, 1] and converts labels to one-hot encoded vectors.
 This step is crucial for neural network training.

-## AlexNet Architecture

-The AlexNet architecture is composed of the following layers:

-1. **Input Layer**: Takes the input image (typically 224x224 pixels for the original AlexNet).
-2. **Convolutional Layer (C1)**: Applies 96 filters of size 11x11 with stride 4 and ReLU activation.
-3. **Max Pooling Layer (P1)**: Applies a 3x3 filter with stride 2.
-4. **Convolutional Layer (C2)**: Applies 256 filters of size 5x5 with stride 1 and ReLU activation.
-5. **Max Pooling Layer (P2)**: Applies a 3x3 filter with stride 2.
-6. **Convolutional Layer (C3)**: Applies 384 filters of size 3x3 with stride 1 and ReLU activation.
-7. **Convolutional Layer (C4)**: Applies 384 filters of size 3x3 with stride 1 and ReLU activation.
-8. **Convolutional Layer (C5)**: Applies 256 filters of size 3x3 with stride 1 and ReLU activation.
-9. **Max Pooling Layer (P3)**: Applies a 3x3 filter with stride 2.
-10. **Fully Connected Layer (F6)**: Fully connected layer with 4096 units and ReLU activation.
-11. **Fully Connected Layer (F7)**: Fully connected layer with 4096 units and ReLU activation.
-12. **Output Layer**: Fully connected layer with 1000 units (for 1000 classes) and softmax activation.

-### Parameter Initialization

-Parameters (weights and biases) are initialized using a random normal distribution.
-This is critical to start the training process with diverse initial values.

-### AlexNet Function

-The AlexNet function computes the output by performing convolution operations followed by activation functions and pooling layers.
-The final fully connected layers use a softmax function to produce probabilities for each class.

-## Training and Evaluation

-### Loss Function

-The cross-entropy loss function is used to measure the performance of the neural network.
-It calculates the difference between the predicted probabilities and the actual labels.

-### Optimization with Adam

-The Adam optimizer, an adaptive learning rate optimization algorithm, is used to update network parameters.
-It computes individual adaptive learning rates for different parameters from estimates of first and second moments of the gradients.

-### Accuracy Calculation

-The accuracy of the model is calculated by comparing the predicted class labels with the actual labels and determining the proportion of correct predictions.

 ## Mathematical Notations
 ```
                                                            AlexNet Summary